mvysny/vaadin-coroutines-demo/README.md

 # Vaadin Coroutine Demo

 Demoes the possibility to use coroutines in a Vaadin app.
-TODO docu
+Please read the [Vaadin and Kotlin Coroutines](http://mavi.logdown.com/posts/3488105) blogpost for explanation of the ideas behind this project.

 Uses [Karibu-DSL](https://github.com/mvysny/karibu-dsl); for more information about the Karibu-DSL framework please see https://github.com/mvysny/karibu-dsl .